 Books are organised by subjects, so you can always find similar books on the same shelf.

-Copies of some student research assignments called "Student Reports" are kept in the Library.
+Copies of some student research assignments called "Student Reports" are kept by the Library.
+These reports are held in storage and you will need to request them.
 You can find these as follows:

 There is an auto-citation function within LibrarySearch.
 Follow below steps to access the auto-citation function.

 Note*: the auto-citation function is not accurate.
 It is just a starting point which gives you some idea on how to cite the material.
 Please use our Referencing and Citing Guide for more professional examples.

 A call number is found on the label on the spine of a book, facing outward on the shelf.
 It is the combination of a number and letters that you can use to find the specific book on library shelf.
 Items are shelved in call number order.